Pont L’Abbe and Surrounding Area

 Classed as the capital of the Pay Bigouden, Pont L’Abbe is a working market town with a maritime history.
 The Pay Bigouden region covers an area roughly outlined by the River Odet to the East and the Bay of Audierne to the west.
 It is famous for the “ Fete des Brodeuses” which takes place every July and the electing of a new Queen des Brodeuses.
 It is a visual feast with many participants wearing the traditional Breton costume which helps keep alive their cultural identity.
 In short it is a celebration of the Breton culture with parades, traditional music and dancing, communal night feasts and always ends with a spectacular firework display.

 Each Thursday the town comes to life when one of the main markets takes place in the centre square.
 Generally the market is split into two areas with the food stalls situated together and general arts and craft, fashions and hardware placed in the Place de la Republique.
 The smells and sounds attract people from miles away with the vibrant buzz drawing large crowds and creating an air of excitement.
-The market is featured in the Getaway Holiday Homes recently made video “out & about”.
-By viewing the short film you can see first hand the market stalls and the popularity of this weekly event.

 However, Pont L’abbe has far more to offer than just a weekly market.
 It is a self-contained town with leading retail outlets, supermarkets and a hospital.
 There is a recently built swimming pool complex as well as a sports hall and leisure activities.
 The centre boasts its own chateau and museum, boutique shops selling arts and crafts as well as a wide choice of local restaurants and bars.
 For the more outdoor minded there is a wealth of activities to keep you busy.
 Why not take a walk along the quayside or cycle past the tidal river which comes directly into the centre.
 The estuary is ideal for kayaking and leads down stream to the fishing port of Loctudy or the chic island village of Ile Tudy.